Rico Verhoeven: Verhoeven vs. Gerges IV

 On April 12, 2022, it was announced that Verhoeeven's next fight would take place at the inaugural "HIT IT" event, a sports and live entertainment show.
 Although it was initially assumed that the fight would be an exhibition bout, on June 2 it was revealed that he would face the former It's Showtime World Heavyweight champion Hesdy Gerges for the fourth time in his professional career and who he had beaten in all three of their previous meetings.
 The quadrilogy bout headlined the "HIT IT" event, which took place on October 29, 2022, at the Rotterdam Ahoy.
 Verhoeven won the fight by a fifth-round technical knockout.

-Verhoeven vs. Plazibat
+Verhoeven vs. Osaro

-Verhoeven is expected to make his eleventh Glory heavyweight title defense against Antonio Plazibat.
+Verhoeven was expected to make his eleventh Glory heavyweight title defense against Antonio Plazibat.
 The title bout was initially supposed to take place in spring 2023, but was postponed after Verhoeven suffered a knee injury in training.
+As Plazibat suffered a stoppage loss to Tariq Osaro in an interim Glory Heavyweight Championship bout at Glory: Collision 5 on June 17, 2023, Verhoeven was rescheduled to face him instead.
+The title unification bout took place at Glory: Collision 6 on November 4, 2023.
+Verhoeven won the fight by unanimous decision (49–47, 50–46, and 50–45 x3).